RSE-Sheffield/git-github-zero-to-hero/content/04-collaborative_github_advanced/03-resolve-issues-in-branches.md

 Now that tasks have ben assigned through issues, it's **time for team mates to get to work!**

-Let's **follow an example workflow by one of my team mates**, bobturneruk, who will be tackling the _add a subtract function_ issue we I just opened and assigned to him.
+Let's **follow an example workflow by one of my team mates**, bobturneruk, who will be tackling the _add a subtract function_ issue I just opened and assigned to him.

 ### Example: Resolve subtract function issue